Penstemon digitalis, foxglove beardtongue

 Native Range

-Native to the eastern and central United States from Maine to South Dakota, south to Florida and Texas, growing in open woodlands, prairie edges, old fields, and roadsides in average to moist, well-drained soil in full sun to partial shade.
+Native to eastern and central North America (Maine to South Dakota, south to Florida and Texas), growing in meadows, open woodlands, and roadsides.

 Suggested Uses